Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - [Partner solutions that integrate with Microsoft Information Protection](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/microsoft-information-protection-showcases-integrated-partner/ba-p/262657)
 - [Unified Labeling Support Tool](https://github.com/microsoft/UnifiedLabelingSupportTool)

-## Exam Goals
-- Implement roles and permissions for administering sensitivity labels
-- Define and create sensitivity labels
-- Configure and manage sensitivity label policies
-- Configure auto-labeling policies for sensitivity labels
-- Monitor data classification and label usage by using Content explorer, Activity explorer, and audit search
-- Apply bulk classification to on-premises data by using the Microsoft Purview Information Protection scanner
-- Manage protection settings and marking for applied sensitivity labels

-## Licensing
+## Licensing for Sensitivity Labels
+The following licenses are required for using Information Protection features:
-An E5 license is required for each user who accesses protected documents in locations that use automatic labeling.
-An E3 license is required when using manual labeling.
+- An E5 license is required for each user who accesses protected documents in locations that use automatic labeling.
+- An E3 license is required when using manual labeling.
 Labeling by using a default label is considered manual labeling, as the user has the option to accept or change the label.
 By default, information protection features are applied at the tenant level for all users within the tenant.

-No license is necessary for someone who only opens and accesses the content in protected files.
+- No license is necessary for someone who only opens and accesses the content in protected files.

 See [Microsoft Licensing Guidance: Purview Information Protection](https://learn.microsoft.com/en-us/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-information-protection-sensitivity-labeling)